 February 27 has been designated as the annual International Polar Bear Day by the conservation organization, Polar Bears International.
 The day has been celebrated annually since 2012.
 The annual event seeks to educate the general public about the plight of polar bears globally and to encourage individuals to reduce their greenhouse gas emissions by turning down their heat and turning up their air conditioners.
 Polar Bears International lists its mission as seeking to “conserve polar bears and the sea ice they depend on.”

 The polar bear (Ursus maritimus) is superbly adapted to living in the frigid conditions of the Arctic ecosystem.
 It is a marine species by definition (hence its scientific name), living on floating sea ice as its preferred habitat.
 Its main food is the ringed seal, which also lives on and around sea ice and is a fat-rich dietary source needed by bears.
 Polar bears are evolved from a common ancestor with the brown bear (grizzly bear).
 They grow to 9 feet in length and 1400 pounds in weight.
 During summer when sea ice disappears, polar bears must retreat to land.
-Food is insufficient for the bears, and they lose weight during the time they must spend off the ice.
+Food is insufficient for the bears on land, and they lose weight during the time they must spend off the ice.

 Consequently, global warming is a primary threat to the survival of polar bears.
 Arctic sea ice has been disappearing rapidly, with the area of ice decreasing every summer and the length of time ice habitat is available to bears also decreasing.
 Each year, bears are spending longer on land, losing more weight, emerging in the fall in worse condition, and having smaller cubs that have higher post-natal mortality.
 Photographs of emaciated polar bears, trapped on tiny ice floes, are heart-rending reminders of their plight.